ty-elastic/otel-logging/README.md

 - no additional collectors/agents required
 - conversion to ECS happens within Elastic keeping log data vendor-agnostic until ingestion
 - common wireline protocol (OTLP) across tracing, metrics, and logs
-- with optional Collector, logs can be routed to multiple observability backends

 ### Cons
 - not available (yet) in many OTel-supported languages